 In his latest book, former BBC radio presenter and author of several books on horror and occult films, soundtrack composers and Gothic literature David Huckvale digs deep into the origins of British media obsessed with pagan rituals and ancient cults.

-Before magic or pagan fantasies informed movies there, it was in part present in the national literature and folklore for centuries.
+Before magic or pagan fantasies informed movies, it was, in part, present in the national literature and folklore for centuries.
 Witchcraft, sacrificial worship, the theme of Pan and ancient practices have inspired many folk tales and local history.
-Those themes with their original atmosphere of threat, violence and pagan horror are strongly related to primitive and natural religions, being connection to “woodland rituals” and all kids of sacrifices directed to pagan gods, manifestation or priest, demanding for a community of (mostly uneducated) worshipers.
-This background made many horror movies shot in England very successful, particularly from the 1950s to the 1970.
+Those themes with their original atmosphere of threat, violence and pagan horror are strongly related to primitive and natural religions, being connected to “woodland rituals” and all kids of sacrifices directed to pagan gods, manifestation or priest, usually carried out by a community of (mostly uneducated) worshipers.
+This background made many horror movies shot in England very successful, particularly from the 1950s to the 1970s.

 However, not only cults or pagan characters are explored here: “… much of this book concerns the power of landscapes as a means of evoking the various themes I will be exploring.”
 After all, certain familiar regions suggest safety and a feeling of togetherness.
 “Landscape therefore represents an idea.”